December 18, 2015

 And then just by chance, one day someone asked if Berk could make gluten-free cookies.
 No one in her family was gluten-free, and Berk didn’t have any experience with gluten-free baking.
 But that didn’t stop her, and she began testing.

 She loved the science of figuring out how to make a well-known and classic cookie gluten-free and a little better for you – they’re still tweaking to this day.
-Her favorite is the Midnight Brownie – which to her is similar to an already classic cookie.
+Her favorite is the Double Chocolate Chip – which to her is similar to an already classic cookie.

 “It’s like an Oreo without the cream,” she said.

 She learned a lot about gluten-free baking from bloggers and cookbooks, Berk said, and she’s never finished with learning how to make her products better.